Can Cats Each Chocolate

 Is There a Safe Amount of Chocolate for Your Cat to Eat?

-No, not really.
 No matter how delicious it is, any amount of chocolate in any form (dry cocoa powder, baking chocolate, dark, semi-sweet, milk chocolate, white chocolate) contains theobromine and caffeine, and is therefore dangerous for your sweet feline.

 How to Prevent Chocolate Poisoning